When it comes to garden clean ups, the Brisbane residents know just how much work needs to be done. Getting

-The Brisbane City Council (BCC) and the Queensland Department of Environment and Heritage Protection (EHP) both consider pollution from illegal dumping of kerbside waste to be a problem as indicated in a report published by the EHP.
+The Brisbane City Council (BCC) and the Queensland Department of Environment and Heritage Protection (EHP) consider pollution from illegal dumping of kerbside waste to be a problem, as indicated in a report published by the EHP.
 This kerbside waste typically consists of green waste, mattresses and other old household goods.

 1. Costs associated with rubbish removal

 In Brisbane alone, half a million dollars are spent every year in cleaning out illegally dumped kerbside waste.
-While the Gold Coast City Council spends a million dollars in cleaning out kerbside dumping, local governments in NSW spend over $10 million in removing dumped waste from landfills.
+While the Gold Coast City Council spends a million dollars cleaning out kerbside dumping, local governments in NSW spend over $10 million in removing dumped waste from landfills.

 In online surveys conducted by the EHP, only 5% of people admitted to dumping kerbside waste illegally.
 However, 14% of the respondents consider it acceptable to place old household goods on the kerbside.